 If you’re unsure or the pipe is not covered in condensation and is not cold when you place your hand on it, call Air Engineers Service Experts and we’ll come out and confirm your refrigerant levels and discover why your air conditioner is not blowing cool air.
 Keep in mind, only an EPA Certified technician should manage refrigerant for central A/C systems, due to the hazards of handling this potentially dangerous chemical.

 You air condenser fan isn’t spinning.

-Air Conditioner shuts on and off constantly
+AC shuts on and off constantly